ruby/www.ruby-lang.org/en/installation/index.md

 On the other systems, you can search the package repository of your Linux distribution's manager for Ruby, or the third party tools might be the right choice for you.

+## Third Party Tools

+Many Rubyists use third-party tools to install Ruby.
+They confer various advantages but are not officially supported.
+Their respective communities are very helpful, however.

+### rbenv
+{: #rbenv}

+[rbenv][rbenv] allows you to manage multiple installations of Ruby.
+It does not support installing Ruby, but there is a popular plugin named ruby-build to install Ruby.
+Both tools are available for OS X, Linux, or other UNIX-like operating systems.

+### RVM ("Ruby Version Manager")
+{: #rvm}

+[RVM][rvm] allows you to install and manage multiple installations of Ruby on your system.
+It can also manage different gemsets.
+It is available for OS X, Linux, or other UNIX-like operating systems.

+### RubyInstaller
+{: #rubyinstaller}

+If you are on Windows, there is a great project to help you install Ruby:
+[RubyInstaller][rubyinstaller].
+It gives you everything you need to set up a full Ruby development environment on Windows.

+Just download it, run it, and you are done!

+### RailsInstaller and Ruby Stack

+If you are installing Ruby in order to use Ruby on Rails, you can use the following installers:

+* [RailsInstaller][railsinstaller]
+  which uses RubyInstaller but gives you extra tools that help with Rails development.
+  It supports OS X and Windows.
+* [Bitnami Ruby Stack][rubystack]
+  which provides a complete development environment for Rails.
+  It supports OS X, Linux, Windows, virtual machines and cloud images.

 ## Building from Source